dansanderson/mega65-welcome-guide/hardware-issues.md

 # Known hardware issues

-Batch #1 of the MEGA65 hardware shipped to owners in May of 2022.
-Thanks to the tireless efforts of the MEGA65 team over many years, the result was of satisfyingly high quality, a device that recalls the vintage 8-bit machines of the 1990's while retaining modern advantages like quality key switches.
+Thanks to the tireless efforts of a team of volunteers and patrons over many years, the MEGA65 hardware is of high quality, a device that recalls the vintage 8-bit machines of the 1990's while retaining modern advantages like quality key switches.

-Being the first batch, some minor fit and finish issues were inevitable.
+Some minor fit and finish issues were inevitable.
 Here are a few issues that were reported in the community Discord, and some suggested remedies.

 ## The Real-Time Clock doesn't advance the time

-A small but significant percentage of MEGA65 owners reported that the Real-Time Clock (RTC) stays stuck at the time you set in the configuration and does not advance, or advances slowly or erratically.
+A significant percentage of MEGA65 units shipped with Real-Time Clock (RTC) hardware that stays stuck at the time you set in the configuration and does not advance, or advances slowly or erratically.

-You can test this on your device in several ways:
+The best way to test this is a new feature of release 0.95.
+Open the Freeze menu (hold <kbd>Restore</kbd> then release), then press <kbd>Help</kbd> to run the MegaInfo utility.
+Give the diagnostic utility a few seconds, and it'll report the "RTC status" of your machine.

--   In the configuration utility, set the RTC time, then navigate to another submenu, then navigate back.
-With a working clock, the time value should have advanced by the correct number of seconds.
+You can also examine the RTC value in several ways:

 -   From the demo disk, find the Vector Clock utility and run it.
 Check that it advances the time correctly.
 With a working clock, it should stay up to the correct time indefinitely.
 -   From BASIC, use this command to print the contents of the clock: `?TI$` (That's a question mark—a synonym for `PRINT`—followed by the `TI$` string variable.)
 Do this multiple times, or write a program to print it repeatedly.
 With a working clock, the value should advance correctly.
 -   After setting the time in the configuration utility, turn off the computer, wait a bit, then turn it back on.
 With a working clock, the time displayed on the BASIC home screen should be accurate.